roxanne-m/movie-quiz-application/README.md

-### Boilerplate app structure for Quiz App project
+### This Appication is a small quiz app on movie quotes for users to take and use for entertainment purposes.
+It focuses on the use of jQuery to render to the DOM.